-Contact your local government service agency in charge of removing children from parental or other care due to neglect, domestic violence, drug activity, etc. The name of this agency is different in different areas.
+Contact your local government service agency in charge of removing children from parental or other care due to neglect, domestic violence, drug activity, etc. (Sometimes the initial contact is in person with a filled bag in hand) The name of this agency is different in different areas.
 Ours is called Child Protective Services (CPS) in the Department for Community Based Services (DCBS).
 Explain to them what you are trying to accomplish and set up an appointment with the person in charge of handling the children.